nehemiaobati/wasmercodeigniter/app/documentation.md

 **7.2. `php spark train`**

-- **Purpose:** To run the AI text classification training service offline.
+- **Purpose:** To run the NLP training service for text classification tasks.
-- **Action:** It invokes `TrainingService::train()`, which trains a Naive Bayes classifier and saves the serialized model files to the `writable/nlp/` directory.
+- **Action:** Invokes `TrainingService::train()`.
+It reads training data, processes it via `TokenService`, trains a Naive Bayes classifier using the `nlp-tools` library, and serializes the resulting models to `writable/nlp/feature_factory.model` and `writable/nlp/classifier.model`.

 **8. Configuration Reference**